Atomic chess: Rules and variations

 Rules of atomic chess are the same as standard chess with a few important differences concerning capturing, check, and winning conditions.

 Capturing

-In a capture in standard chess, the captured piece is removed from the board, and the capturing piece takes its place.
-In atomic chess, a capture causes an "explosion" through which both pieces are removed from the board as well as all non-pawn pieces in the eight squares immediately surrounding the capture.
-Pawns are removed only when capturing, captured directly, or promoted.
-In case of en passant, the explosion occurs on the square to which the capturing pawn would have moved.
+When a capture is made, an explosion occurs on the destination square of the capturing piece.
+This explosion causes the captured piece, the capturing piece, and all adjacent non-pawn pieces to be removed from the board.
 Captures that result in the explosion of a player's own king are illegal; therefore, a king can never capture.

 Check

 Threats to the king can be direct or indirect.
 Putting a king in check is a direct attack and is sometimes called "atomic check".
 An indirect threat occurs when a player threatens to explode the king by capturing an adjacent piece.
 In most variations of atomic chess, players must respond to being checked in a similar way they would in traditional chess—by moving the king out of check, blocking the check, or removing the checking piece—but an exception exists when the checked player can win the game by exploding the checking player's king.

 As the king cannot take another piece, it is possible to move the kings next to each other without a check occurring or to escape check.
 This possibility is often used by a losing player to defensively position his king next to his opponent's at endgame, hoping for a draw.
 Depending on the board setup, this strategy is sometimes optimal and allows the draw to be forced.
 At other times, a player can counter by forcing a win with a position such that a piece or pawn can be exploded next to their opponent's king without blowing up their own king, or they can force the opposing king away using their king and the remaining pieces on the board, which will typically result in a loss for the retreating king.

 The variant of atomic chess played at the Internet Chess Club is one that does not enforce check at all, making legal any move, even one leaving the king to be captured directly in the next move.